-After-School Elementary Childcare Program

-Childcare programs are offered at North, South and Central Elementary for students Pre K-5 grade.
-Students from Seminole can be shuttled to North and students dents from Everglades can be shuttled to Central to participate in the program.
-The Childcare Program offers an after-school snack, homework time, group craft or outdoor activities.
-Students must be picked up by 5:45 p.m.
-Enrollment packages are available in all elementary school offices.
-For more information on this program, call (863) 462-5000 Ext.
-1066.
+After-School Daycare is offered at North, South, and Central Elementary schools for students in Pre-K to 5th grade.
+Students from Seminole and Everglades will be shuttled to South Elementary to participate in the program.
+AfterCare provides an after-school snack, homework time, and group craft or outdoor activities from immediately after school until 5:45 pm.
+Enrollment packages are available in all elementary school offices or on the district website.
+For more information on the program, call (863) 462-5000 extension 1066.